wrapper.java.classpath.<n>

 If a wildcard character is used within a classpath entry, all matching files will added to the classpath used when launching a JVM instance.

-Valid wildcard characters are
+Valid wildcard characters are:

-• A '*' character will match "0" (zero) or more characters.
+• A '*' character, which will match "0" (zero) or more characters.

 Sort: